Question: Med11, obtaining phylogenetic profiles of homologs by multiple means.

 How are the sequences (that are significantly similar to yeast med11 according to (PSI-)BLAST) annotated with regards to function? (how) Do you think you can now improve on some of these annotation?
 Check the genbank entries of some hits

-Look for the gene "MGG_06741 / XP_003709455" in your second iteration psiblast and try to find it in the output of the first iteration.
+Look for the protein with identifier KEY78982 in your second iteration psiblast and try to find it in the output of the first iteration.
 Explain your findings.

 To find homologs (which are likely also orthologs) of med11 we maybe do not need to do psiblast.
 Go to PFAM and look up the med11 entry.
 Download the hmm model of med11 from PFAM (link to curation and models in the side bar; then the hyperlink "download" at the bottom).
 Run the pfam domain against full UNIPROT (i.e. change the target database) by using online HMMSEARCH .
 After having done the hmmsearch, search for the med11 hit in Trichomonas via the taxonomy link / filter at the top.
-How is this protein annotated?
+How is this protein annotated with regards to function, i.e. what function does the database predict for this protein?

 Go to http://orthomcl.org/orthomcl/.
 In the "Groups Quick Search" search box, search for med11.